Police detail Vegas airport chaos, California man’s arrest

 “I determined the loud bangs were stanchions (line dividers) falling on the floor when the citizens were escaping the area,” Jones wrote.

 Hutchison spent several hours in jail following his arrest Saturday before a judge freed him with a promise to appear Oct.
 11 on the misdemeanor charges.
-He was accused of passing a TSA screening checkpoint, entering a boarding gate concourse and taking a pair of sunglasses from a variety store before he was arrested.
+He was accused of bypassing TSA screening, entering a boarding gate concourse and taking a pair of sunglasses from a variety store before he was arrested.

 The arrest report corrected Hutchison’s hometown.
 Police said Monday he was from Carmichael, California.